logicalclocks/hops-docs/docs/user_guide/hopsworks/hopsML.rst

 In the HopsML pipeline we make use of `Apache Spark <https://spark.apache.org/>`_ to leverage distributed processing capabilities.
 Spark, as defined by its creators is a fast and general engine for large-scale data processing.
 In the HopsML pipeline we have three main use cases for Spark.

-1. Data validation, transformations and feature extraction.
+1. Data validation, transformations and feature extraction

 2. Dynamic resource allocation of the resources (CPU, Memory and GPUs) in the cluster.